rclone/rclone/README.md

 Amazon S3
 ---------

-Paths are specified as remote:bucket
+Paths are specified as remote:bucket.
+You may put subdirectories in too, eg `remote:bucket/path/to/dir`.

 So to copy a local directory to a s3 container called backup